 - Should I do an internship?
 Where do I go to get one?

-- If I already have a job or want an internship that is not on the list at the ELCM office, can I get that to count as credit for an internship here?
+- If I already have a job or want an internship that is not on the list at The Career Center, can I get that to count as credit for an internship here?

 - When do I schedule classes?